Feel Confident and Informed Each Step of the Way

-Staying compliant with your postoperative care is very important for a quick recovery and to ensure optimal results.
+Staying compliant with your post-operative care is very important for a quick recovery to ensure optimal results.

-Do not remove any bandages or shower until after your 1 week post-operative appointment.
+Do not remove any bandages or shower until after your one (1) week post-operative appointment.
 Sponge bathe only for the first week.
-Do not bathe in tub or swim.
-When you are cleared to shower we recommend showering with luke warm water and soap.
-Most patients are cleared to shower after their first post-operative appointment and cleared to bathe/swim after 4-6 weeks.
+Do not bathe in a tub or swim.
+When you are cleared to shower, we recommend showering with lukewarm water and soap.
+Most patients are cleared to shower after their first post-operative appointment, and cleared to bathe/swim after 4-6 weeks.

 Please take all of your prescriptions as directed and do not operate any moving vehicle or heavy machinery while taking pain medication.
 Our office will call in your prescriptions to your pharmacy of choice.
 You must fill these before the day of your surgery.
 You must purchase a stool softener to take with your pain medication (Colace or Dulcolax.)